molgenis/molgenis-ops-helm/charts/fusion-auth/README.md

 ### Deploy app
 Specify in the form on the Rancher UI the exisiting claim name.
 Which has to be the same as you specified in the name of the pvc.
 > make sure you deploy in the same namespace as the pvc is in.
+> fill in the same root-password for postgres as you had in the olkd deployment